 The simple fact is that the Department of Corrections cannot solve the challenges of offender reentry alone.
 The Department must work with key stakeholders at the local, state and federal levels to address the barriers to reentry that offenders face.
 The Department has been successful in addressing several needs through collaboration with other agencies.
 For example, while every effort has been made to enable offenders to secure photo identification upon release from prison, few counties had been willing to recognize Department of Corrections or Parole Board paperwork as an identification document for the offender.
 As part of 2009 legislation, offenders with birth certificates and specific Department of Corrections' paperwork can secure their driver's license or state identification card at any county circuit court clerk's office.
 Offenders are now strongly encouraged to secure their birth certificate as part of their transition from prison to the community to make the identification process smoother upon release.

 The Governor signed an Executive Order on April 15, 2009 to establish the Governor's Reentry Task Force, a council of more than 50 key policymakers, lawmakers and stakeholders.
 The first organizational meeting was held during the November, 2009 during the reentry conference.
 The Executive Committee of this Task Force meets semi-annually to review the work of the Steering Committee that meets six times per year.
 The Reentry Task Force will guide the reentry process by ensuring that state and local agencies collaborate to serve the offender needs throughout the state.
 For the 2014 legislative session, the Steering Committee, with approval of the Executive Committee submitted specific legislative proposals to address housing, employment, treatment (medical, mental health and substance abuse) and other needs related to offender reentry.
-The Steering Committee will submit additional legislative proposals for the 2015 legislative session.
+The Steering Committee will submit additional legislative proposals for the 2016 legislative session.
+The final meeting of the Governor's Reentry Task Force was held in November of 2015 and recommendations were submitted for the 2016 session.